dbierer/php-class-notes/zf-level-2-feb-2018.md

 * Also in guestbook: `\Doctrine\Factory\SignupDelegatorFactory`

 ## VM UPDATES
+* Error when switching locale after signing into guestbook: OpenSSL error
+* Guestbook and Online Market Complete both are not formatting dates & numbers based on locale
 * Look at the ACL for Guestbook: logged in admin but can't see Admin Area under Events
 * *IMPORTANT* please replace `onlinemarket.work/module/Market/view/partials/item.phtml` with this:
 ```